 The balance sheet of the General Fund, the chief operating fund of the State, is generally of special interest to the public and legislators.
-The majority of funds created by legislative act or in the Constitution (commonly referred to as statutorily dedicated funds) are reported in the State General Fund for CAFR reporting purposes.
-Regardless of the CAFR presentation as required by generally accepted accounting principles, these funds are still maintained as individual self-balancing accounts in the State Treasury as required by state statute.
+The majority of funds created by legislative act or in the Constitution (commonly referred to as statutorily dedicated funds) are reported in the State General Fund for CAFR reporting Regardless of the CAFR purposes. presentation as required by generally accepted accounting principles, these funds are still individual maintained as self-balancing accounts in the State Treasury as required by state statute.

-At June 30, 2017, the General Fund had assets of \$6.2 billion and liabilities of \$4.7 billion, leaving a total fund balance of \$1.5 billion.
-Of this balance, \$1.4 billion is comprised of statutorily dedicated funds and \$(39) million of General Fund (Direct) as shown on the chart to the left.
+At June 30, 2018, the General Fund had assets of \$6.2 billion and liabilities of \$3.9 billion, leaving a total fund balance of \$2.3 billion.
+Of this balance, \$967 million is comprised of statutorily dedicated funds and \$446 million of General Fund (Direct) as shown on the chart to the left.

 Governmental Accounting Standards Board (GASB) Statement No. 54 revised fund balance categories to focus on the extent to which the government is bound to honor constraints on the specific purposes for which fund sources can be used.
-The accompanying chart depicts the four of the five fund categories of the General Fund for the past two fiscal years.
+The accompanying chart depicts four of the five fund categories of the General Fund for the past two fiscal years.